DJS-JPN/guide/guide-ja/additional-info/es6-syntax.md

 # ES6 syntax examples

-If you've used JavaScript for only a (relatively) small amount of time or just aren't very experienced with it, you might not be aware of what ES6 is and its crazy beneficial features.
-Since this is a guide primarily for Discord bots, we'll be using some discord.js code as an example of what you might have, versus what you could do to benefit from ES6.
+If you've used JavaScript for only a (relatively) small amount of time or don't have much experience with it, you might not be aware of what ES6 is and what beneficial features it includes.
+Since this is a guide primarily for Discord bots, we'll be using some discord.js code as an example of what you might have versus what you could do to benefit from ES6.

 Here's the startup code we'll be using: